ZionHanley/Calyx/README.md

 # 🌱 Calyx

 ### Overview

-My project proposal is an application that aids home gardeners in planning their crop rotations.
-This app will use geographical and crop information to help home gardeners while also promoting the planting of more local varieties of vegetables.
-The majority of the project will consist of database management, data visualization, and building the plant recommendation system.
+Calyx is an open source application that is ment to aid home gardeners when planning crop rotations.
+This application  uses geographical and crop information to help home gardeners while also promoting the planting of more local varieties.

+### Problem Statement

+Calyx is a gardening application that is designed to promote the planting of local crops.
+The planting of non native crops can have a negative impact on the local ecosystems.
+This application will help home gardeners to plan their crops in a way that is beneficial to the local environment.

 ### Key Features
   - Crop recommendation system